-Discipline is a continuous process of guiding behavior to assist children in developing self-control, self-confidence and self-discipline.
+Discipline is a continuous process of guiding behaviour to assist children in developing self-control, self-confidence and self-discipline.
 It is based on a concern for the safety and well being of each child.

-We work at keeping discipline age appropriate.
+We work to keep discipline age-appropriate.
 Different techniques will be used depending on the situation.
 We use a positive approach, which avoids personal humiliation.
-The purpose of discipline in the classroom is to both prevent inappropriate behavior and give the children the skills to solve problems as they arise.
+The purpose of discipline in the classroom is to both prevent inappropriate behaviour and to give the children the skills to solve problems as they arise.

 - We state what is expected instead of asking questions

 - We ignore minor incidents

 Dealing with inappropriate behaviours, we use:

 - Diversion or distraction (change the child’s activities)

 - Natural or logical consequences